- Center for Autism Spectrum Disorders Program Match Code - 141615

 Cathleen Piazza, Ph.D.

 Pediatric feeding problems, dangerous behaviors that lead to injury, pediatric sleep problems, brain-behavior relations.
 Publications include articles in Research in Developmental Disabilities, Journal of Applied Behavior Analysis, Disability and Rehabilitation

 Assessment and treatment of severe behavior disorders.
 Publications include articles in Behavioral Interventions, Psychology in the Schools.

-MMI holds open house events before interviews and happy hour events following the open house on 1/4/2018 and 1/11/2018 Rural Integrated Care interviewees are invited to attend an additional Rural Integrated Care open house event Friday evening and Saturday following interviews.
+MMI holds open house events before interviews and happy hour events following the open house on 1/4/2018, Rural Integrated Care faculty will be in attendance for the 1/4/2018 open house. open house Our second open house event is 1/11/18.